 Vietnam is one of the best solo travel destinations for female travellers.
-Travellers can enjoy various activities between cities, towns, and the coast of Vietnam.
+Travellers can enjoy various activities between cities, villages and the coastal towns of Vietnam.
 Plus, Vietnam is a budget-friendly country where you don’t have to spend much money.
 Definitely a perk for solo travellers!

-Keep reading and find out how you can see all the best highlights in my Vietnam 3 week itinerary.
-I included some of the best places in Vietnam in my Vietnam solo travel itinerary so you can make the best of your time in this beautiful country.
+Keep reading and find out how you can see all the best attractions in my Vietnam 3 week itinerary.
+I included some of the best places in Vietnam in my Vietnam solo travel itinerary so you can make the most of your time in this beautiful country.

 Disclosure: This post may contain affiliate links.
 If you buy something through them, I will receive a small commission at no additional cost.
 Thank you for supporting this website.
 For more information, please read the disclosure for more info.